-Statistical methods and inference procedures will be presented in this course with an emphasis on applications, computer implementation, and interpretation of results.
-Topics include simple and multiple regression, model selection, correlation, moderation/interaction analysis, logistic regression, chi-square test, ANOVA, Kruskal-Wallis test, MANOVA, factor analysis, and canonical correlation analysis.
-Prerequisite: DS 700; admission to MS in Data Science.
+Statistical methods and inference procedures are presented with an emphasis on applications, computer implementation, and interpretation of results.
+Topics include simple, multiple, and logistic regressions; model selection; one-sample, paired-sample, and two-sample t-tests.
+Prerequisite: DS 701; admission to graduate Data Science Program.
 Consent of department.
 Offered Fall, Spring.